Peterloo (film): Background

 The film Peterloo marks the 200th anniversary of the notorious Peterloo Massacre.
 On 16 August 1819, a crowd of some 60,000 people from Manchester and surrounding towns gathered in St Peter's Fields to demand Parliamentary reform and an extension of voting rights.
-At that time, Manchester had no members of parliament of its own while the whole of Lancashire was represented by two county MPs.
+At that time, Manchester had no members of parliament of its own while the whole of Lancashire was represented by two county MPs and middle and working class men and all women were denied voting rights.

-The meeting had been peaceful but, in the attempt to arrest a leader of the meeting, the armed government militias panicked and charged upon the crowd.
-The toll of casualties has always been disputed but as many as 18 people were killed and up to 700 wounded.
-The immediate effect of the massacre was a crackdown on reform, as the government feared that the country was heading towards armed rebellion.
-The outcry led to the founding of the Manchester Guardian and played a significant role in the passage through Parliament of the Great Reform Act.
+The meeting was peaceful but the armed government militias charged the crowd on the pretext of an attempt to arrest a leader of the meeting.
+The behaviour of the crowd & toll of casualties was disputed but as many as 18 people were killed and up to 700 wounded.
+After the massacre the government immediately launched a crackdown on public assembly and electoral reforms on the pretext that the country was heading towards armed rebellion.
+The outcry led to the founding of the Manchester Guardian and played a significant role in the passage through Parliament of the Great Reform Act which extended the franchise to 'head of household' middle-class men.

 Plot

-After the Battle of Waterloo, Joseph returns home from service in the Duke of Wellington's army to Manchester and his close-knit family headed by parents Joshua and Nellie.
+After the Battle of Waterloo, Joseph returns home from service in the Duke of Wellington's army to Manchester and his close-knit working class family headed by parents Joshua and Nellie.
 Joshua, son Robert, daughter Mary, and daughter-in-law Esther all earn a living by manual labour in a cotton mill.
 An economic depression makes work impossible for the traumatised Joseph to find and threatens the family's livelihood.
-The family is sympathetic to the radical campaigns for equal civil and political rights for all free men and against the Corn Laws that prevent them from buying cheaper imported grain.
-Joshua, Joseph, and Robert attend political meetings where local agitators including John Knight, Samuel Bamford and John Bagguley speak out against the system of government; Nellie attends a meeting of the Manchester Female Reform Society.
+The family is sympathetic to the campaigns for equal civil and political rights for all men and against the Corn Laws that prevent them from buying cheaper imported grain.
+Joshua, Joseph, and Robert attend political meetings where local activists including John Knight, Samuel Bamford and John Bagguley speak out against the system of government that is elected only by the upper class and aristocracy; Nellie attends a meeting of the Manchester Female Reform Society.
 The local authorities, led by magistrates Colonel Fletcher, Reverend William Robert Hay, Reverend Charles Ethelston and Mr. Norris and Deputy Chief Constable Nadin, spy on the movement and wait for an excuse to arrest its leaders.
-The Home Secretary, Lord Sidmouth, is determined to suppress radical politics.
+The Home Secretary, Lord Sidmouth, is determined to suppress what they term 'radical' politics.
 When a disgruntled Londoner smashes the window of the Prince Regent's coach, Sidmouth uses this as a pretext for suspending habeas corpus.